mj305/gatsby-starter-netlify-cms/src/pages/contact/index.md

 left:
     title: How Do You Know If You Need a Garage Door Repair?
     description: >
         Garage Door Go up Few Inches and stop or drop down ?
 This could possibly mean your Garage door Springs are Broken.
-Garage door Rollers are bent or worn out /broken ( that might lead to bigger problems ).Garage doors Cable Fray or looking rusty  Please call right away for Garage door Repair ,Garage door opener not function isn’t an emergency but AAA Garage Door are here to help right away
+Garage door Rollers are bent or worn out /broken ( that might lead to bigger problems ).Garage doors Cable Fray or looking rusty  Please call right away for Garage door Repair ,Garage door opener not function isn’t an emergency but Garage Door Serivce are here to help right away
 right:
     -   Cable Fray
     -   Broken Garage Door Spring